cscart/docs/en/user_guide/mobile_app/faq.rst

    * *Application name*—up to 30 symbols.

-   * *Application Short Description*—up to 80 symbols.
+   * *Application short description*—up to 80 symbols.

-   * *Application Full description*—up to 4000 symbols.
+   * *Application full description*—up to 4000 symbols.

 #. **Your contact information:**